awslabs/gluonts/docs/concepts.md

 and therefore try to capture the characteristics of each time-series but not the dataset in its entirety.

 Training a global model can take a lot of time: up to hours, but sometimes even days.
-Thus, it is not feasible to train the model "offline" (on demand).
-In contrast, a local model is usually fitted "online" as part of the prediction.
+Thus, it is not feasible to train the model as part of the prediction request and it happens as a seperate "offline" step.
+In contrast, fitting a local model is usually much faster and is done "online" as part of the prediction.

-In GluonTS, local models are directly available as predictors, whilst global models are offered as estimators:
+In GluonTS, local models are directly available as predictors, whilst global models are offered as estimators, which need to be trained first:

 ```py
 # global DeepAR model